Skip to content

 On major equipment and core ingredients, Chicken Republic’s supply chain reduced costs by up to 30% through volume deals.

-Each warehouse serves as a distribution hub.
-Stores don’t hoard inventory.
-They request what they need.
-Replenishment is predictable.
+Each warehouse serves as a distribution hub, so stores don’t hoard inventory.
+They request what they need, and replenishment is predictable.
 This tight loop reduces waste, maintains freshness, and ensures control.

 2. In-House Production Facilities

 Quality slips when control slips.
-So Chicken Republic kept its production internal.
+Chicken Republic has kept its production internal to maintain greater control.
 For example, a central kitchen in Lagos prepares spice mixes and semi-finished products.

 Chicken Republic facilities follow strict quality checks.
 They batch-cook, test, and ship based on store demand.
 The company even runs its own quality assurance lab to screen incoming ingredients.